 My daughter told me a story a story about a friend of hers, early 20s, paid $1200 for a couch and had to finance at 27%, then pick it up when it was paid off.
 Here's where someone will say, "I don't want to buy a used couch."
 Ok, fair enough.
 I'm here to tell you that the couch in my living room, a beautiful spotless sectional.
 Purchased at the Merchandise Mart in Chicago for $12,000 and used in the guest den.
 Cost me $350.
 That's worth having the fabric cleaned or replaced.
 This was from an immaculate estate sale.

 I am a 48-year-old vintage dealer, buyer and market promoter.
 Buying something used or secondhand does not give me the heebie-jeebies.
 The landfill part bothers me and I love that I can spot quality at a lower price.

 The $1200 couch, made with particle board in China, can't be much cleaner by it reaches you.

-More cost effective.
-You can get five times more for your money, easy.
-Even if you went to a vintage market and bought a couch that was solid wood with great lines and had it reupholstered in amazing fabric it wouldn't cost you more than a new one.
-Now you've saved something from a landfill.
+Even if you went to a vintage market and bought a solid wood couch with great lines and had it reupholstered in amazing fabric, it would cost less than a new one.